Last updated on September 29, 2023

 #27.
 Utopia Sprawl

-Utopia Sprawl is a Wild Growth riff from Dissension that was reprinted in Forgotten Realms Commander and still is over five bucks.
+Utopia Sprawl is a Wild Growth riff from Dissension that has a reprint in Forgotten Realms Commander and is valuable.

 #26.
 Dust to Dust